abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Linear order
 ===

-Let's start with an example --- the most straightforward type of order that you think og is *linear order* i.e. one in which every object has its place depending on every other object.
+Let's start with an example --- the most straightforward type of order that you think of is *linear order* i.e. one in which every object has its place depending on every other object.
 In this case the ordering criteria is completely deterministic and leaves no room for ambiguity in terms of which element comes before which.
 For example, order of colors, sorted by the length of their light-waves (or by how they appear in the rainbow).

 ![Linear order](../04_order/linear_order.svg)